dynamsoft-rd-0/dbrjs-mass-samples/dbrjs10-angular15-selfhost/README.md

 ### About redirect \*.html

-When deploying a single-page application, HTML is often redirected.
+When deploying a single-page application, `*.html` is often redirected to `index.html`.

 To avoid affecting the loading of `dce.ui.html`, you can rename it to `dce.ui.html.xml`.

+Then in your code, you can load it like this:
 ```ts
 let cameraView = await CameraView.createInstance('dynamsoft-assets/dynamsoft-camera-enhancer@4.1.1/dist/dce.ui.html.xml');
 ```